OWASP/www-committee-chapter/resources/virtual-events/readme.md

 ### How To Live Stream your Zoom Event on YouTube

 1. Make sure you have a YouTube Channel and that it is enabled for Live-Streaming (usually you need to verify your YouTube account using an SMS message) - please visit: https://youtube.com/verify and https://youtube.com/features to check if your account is verified and live-streaming is enabled.
+Try the Live STream button and ensure that the privacy of the default live stream is set to "Public" (if you set it to "Unlisted" or "Private" then the streaming from Zoom will fail).
-2. Make sure that the attendees are given your YouTube Channel URL(e.g. In Meetup/mailing list/social media) and your speakers/panelists/co-leaders have been sent the Zoom Meeting invite.
+2. Make sure that the event attendees are given your YouTube Channel URL(e.g. In Meetup/mailing list/social media) and your speakers/panelists/co-leaders have been sent the Zoom Meeting invite.
 3. Log In to your YouTube account
 4. Start your Zoom Meeting 10-15 minutes before the scheduled time of your event - make sure your speakers join the Zoom session as well and that they all have tested their audio/video and screen sharing with you
-5. Remmember to right-click on your speakers names in Zoom and make them co-hosts of the Zoom session, so they could share their screens during their talks/presentations
+5. Remember to right-click on your speakers names in Zoom and make them co-hosts of the Zoom session, so they could share their screens during their talks/presentations
 6. When you are ready to go Live click on More/"..." menu in Zoom and select "Live On YouTube"
 7. On the next screen specify the name of your event as you want it to appear on YouTube Live on your YouTube Channel
 8. Click the "Go Live!" button